Buick Electra: Fifth generation (1977–1984)

 For 1981, the Oldsmobile 307 V8 replaced the Buick 350.
 The 4.1 L V6 and 307 V8 engines were paired with the new 4-speed THM200-4R automatic transmission, which used a lockup torque converter and a 0.67:1 overdrive ratio.
 With this new transmission, the Electra could be equipped with a numerically higher rear axle ratio for better performance, while offering improved fuel economy with the overdrive range.
 The 3-speed THM350 transmission was still used with the 5.7 L diesel V8.
 Also for 1981, the VentiPorts were deleted from non-Park Avenue trims.
 On Electra Park Avenues, the Ventiports became vestigial indentations in the chrome fender trim.

 For 1982, all engines were now paired with the 4-speed overdrive transmission.

 For 1985, General Motors downsized nearly all of its full-size lines a second time.
-While the Chevrolet Caprice Classic (which replaced the Impala entirely) and GM full-size station wagons remained, Buick, Oldsmobile, and Pontiac shifted to the front-wheel drive C-body and H-body platforms; Cadillac adopted the C-body for much of its lineup, with the Cadillac Brougham (replacing the de Ville and Fleetwood Brougham) remaining to support livery and professional car sales.
+While the Chevrolet Caprice Classic (which replaced the Chevrolet Impala) and GM full-size station wagons remained, Buick, Oldsmobile, and Pontiac shifted to the front-wheel drive C-body and H-body platforms; Cadillac adopted the C-body for much of its lineup, with the Cadillac Brougham (replacing the de Ville and Fleetwood Brougham) remaining to support livery and professional car sales.

 Production of the rear-wheel drive Electra ceased in April 1984.
-Though it would use the slightly smaller B-body chassis (from the 1977–1985 LeSabre); the 1992–1996 Buick Roadmaster served as a functional successor of the 1977–1984 Buick Electra.
+Though it would use the slightly smaller B-body chassis (from the 1977–1985 LeSabre), the 1992–1996 Buick Roadmaster served as a functional successor of the 1977–1984 Buick Electra.
 As of current North American production, the Roadmaster remains the final rear-wheel drive Buick sedan powered by a V8 engine.

-Buick Estate While GM downsized its C-body sedans for 1985, Buick, Oldsmobile, and Pontiac full-size station wagons retained the full-size B-body platform for 1985.
+While GM downsized its C-body sedans for 1985, Buick, Oldsmobile, and Pontiac full-size station wagons retained the full-size B-body platform for 1985.
 Buick continued the use of the Electra Estate name for its highest-trim station wagon, which also served as the flagship station wagon of General Motors (as Cadillac did not offer a station wagon at the time).
 For 1990, Buick renamed its full-size wagon as the Buick Estate Wagon (dropping Electra and LeSabre).
 For 1991, the B-body wagons were redesigned, with Buick introducing the Buick Roadmaster Estate.